Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Capacity, Coverage and Example Experiments

 Figure~\ref{fig:aviat_rain_rate} shows the link RSL and throughput under different rain rates.
 We see that the microwave link at 11\,GHz is able to maintain steady RSL and throughput regardless of the rain condition.
-In contrast, the mmWave link at 80\,GHz is more susceptible to weather; it yields a significantly higher throughput under no-rain and light-rain conditions, but its performance deteriorates quickly when the rain rate increases.
+In contrast, the mmWave link at 80\,GHz is more susceptible to weather; it yields a significantly higher throughput under no-rain and light-rain conditions, however, its performance deteriorates quickly when the rain rate increases.
 These results demonstrate the inherent tradeoff between communication capacity and weather resiliency across wireless x-haul links at different frequency bands, as well as the criticality of optimally controlling the operation parameters of higher-frequency x-haul links.
-They demonstrate the need for leveraging spatiotemporal diversity to enhance overall system robustness, whose study is enabled by mesh deployment of \arahaul; they also demonstrate the need for leveraging spectral diversity to optimize overall system throughput and robustness, whose study is enabled by the multi-frequency-band architecture of \arahaul. \paragraph{\araoptical.} One major gap in existing long-distance terrestrial FSOC studies is the lack of real-world measurement data on weather impact, that is, scintillation effect introduced by atmospheric turbulence.
+They demonstrate the need for leveraging spatiotemporal diversity to enhance overall system robustness, whose study is enabled by the mesh deployment of \arahaul; they also demonstrate the need for leveraging spectral diversity to optimize overall system throughput and robustness, whose study is enabled by the multi-frequency-band architecture of \arahaul.

+\paragraph{\araoptical} One major gap in the existing long-distance terrestrial FSOC studies is the lack of real-world measurement data on weather impact, that is, scintillation effect introduced by atmospheric turbulence.

 Using the first-of-its-kind real-world \araoptical\ deployment and open APIs, we investigate the FSOC scintillation effect by measuring the receiver-side avalanch-photodiode (APD) voltage levels and the average pixel values of the receiver CMOS camera output.
-Selected results are shown in Figure~\ref{fig:FSO_scin}, where the temporal fluctuations of the APD voltage levels and pixel values over time can be clearly observed and precisely quantified.
+Selected results are shown in Figure~\ref{fig:FSO_scin},

+where the temporal fluctuations of the APD voltage levels and pixel values over time can be clearly observed and precisely quantified.
 We also study how the scintillation effect varies under different rain conditions.
-As shown in Figure ~\ref{fig:fsoc_rain_rate}, the scintillation effect and losses become more severe under more intense rain conditions, and the impact can be precisely quantified too.
+As shown in Figure ~\ref{fig:fsoc_rain_rate},

+the scintillation effect and losses become more severe under more intense rain conditions, and the impact can be precisely quantified too.
 Such measurement studies will serve as a solid foundation for future research explorations, for instance, detailed characterization of FSOC channels under different weather conditions, and development of predictive models for FSOC control.